Study with us

 It is open daily during the week in term-time for all students, staff, visiting fellows and conference delegates.
 Out of term, the surgery will be open on reduced hours.

-The College Nurse is Jo Livingstone (RGN), has worked at Churchill for seven years.
+The College Nurse is Jo Livingstone (RGN), has worked at Churchill for nine years.

 Health advice will be offered after assessment.
 The minor ailments and injuries which are commonly treated are headaches, eye infections, splinters, grazes, cuts, blisters, minor burns, acid reflux, sprains, strains, colds, flu, diarrhoea, sore throats, cystitis, boils and some rashes.

-A small stock of 'over the counter' remedies are available such as: painkillers, antacids, sore throat lozenges, flu sachets, various skin creams, antihistamines etc. Ice packs, crutches, glucogel, bandages, eye wash, plasters and dressings are also available.
+A small stock of 'over the counter' remedies are available, such as: painkillers, antacids, sore throat lozenges, various skin creams, antihistamines etc. Ice packs, crutches, glucogel, bandages, eye wash, plasters and dressings are also available.
+Please ensure you carry two adrenaline pens at all times if you have been prescribed them for severe allergies.

 The nurse is also able to carry out blood pressure and temperature checks, urine analysis, weight checks, and BMI calculations.
 Removal of sutures and dressing changes can also be arranged.
 Advice will also be given on computer workstation set- up if requested.

 Patients presenting with more serious problems may be directed to Accident & Emergency, a General Practitioner or the Counselling Service.
 Help may also be offered to arrange appointments and transport.
-The Nurse may also visit patients discharged from hospital who may need short term support.
+The Nurse may also visit patients discharged from the hospital who may need short-term support.

 There are various leaflets/booklets available at the surgery: insomnia, anxiety, relaxation, eating healthily etc. The nurse may refer you to other agencies: counsellor, GP, dentist, Accident & Emergency, sexual health clinic or a mental health assessor.